jackie-dai/Vault-of-Knowledge/Lecture 3 - ML Mechanics.md

 Encoding image (we will do this in the homework)

-**Regularization is the process of adding constraints or penalties to the learning process to improve generalization
+**Regularization** is the process of adding constraints or penalties to the learning process to improve generalization

+## Logistic Regression Model

+Logistic regression is a linear model for classification

+**Hyperparameters** are the parameters held constant during optimization (training) algorithm

+## Making Predictions

+**Inference* is the process of making predictions with a model

+Label prediction

+Predicted distribution